HeisenbugLtd/msg_passing/README.md

 end Receiver;
 ```

-Note that `Mailboxes` instances are two different ones and the tasks don't know
+Note that the `Mailboxes` instances are two different ones (which is not
+strictly necessary, but convenient), and the tasks don't know about each
-about each other.
+other.
 Talk about decoupling.

 Mailboxes are bi-directional, the can be exported/imported by any task, no
 matter if they are receiving or sending and they can be used by multiple tasks